 HSE Roles and Responsibilities include the following:

-- Takes an active leadership role in compliance with EPIC Safety Processes and Programs.
+- Take an active role in compliance with EPIC HSEQms.

-- Assists Supervisor in carrying out equipment safety inspections.
+- May assist supervisor in carrying out equipment HSEQ inspections.

-- Must report all incidents, including Near Hits, to the Supervisor immediately.
-Assists in the investigation and documentation of any Near Hits or work-related injuries.
-Provides first aid treatment, if necessary.
+- Must report all incidents, including Near Miss incidents, to the Supervisor immediately.

-To perform this job successfully, an individual must be able to satisfactorily demonstrate the following:
+To perform this job successfully, the Electric Line Specialist must satisfactorily demonstrate the following:

 The physical demands described here are representative of those which must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.